-Professor Tomlin assisted in development of the undergraduate Introduction to Embedded Systems course, EECS 124.
-The new material was taught in the Spring Semester of 2009 by Professor Sanjit A. Seshia.
+During the previous reporting period, Professor Tomlin assisted in development of the undergraduate Introduction to Embedded Systems course, EECS 124.
+For the Spring 2009 semester, the course was renumbered to EECS 149.
+The new material was taught in the Spring Semester of 2010 by Professor Sanjit A. Seshia.